diMosella/donkey-frontend-base/README.md

 #### Babel

 Babel is used to transpile EcmaScript into JavaScript.
 This enables developers to use more Object Oriented Programming constructs, and provides syntactic sugar in several ways.
-To use Babel 6, we include `babel-core` (for CLI and basics) and `babel-runtime` + `babel-plugin-transform-runtime` (for libraries, but without polluting global namespace (which `babel-polyfill` does.)).
+To use Babel 7, we include `@babel/core` (for CLI and basics) and `@babel/runtime` + `@babel/plugin-transform-runtime` (for libraries, but without polluting global namespace (which `babel-polyfill` does.)).
 The Babel configuration is stored in the file `/.babelrc`.
-We use `es2015` with `react` and `stage-0` for future EcmaScript options.

 #### Webpack